-15. Auditor
+15. 15.
+Auditor

-The board of directors should ensure that the auditor submits the main features of the plan for the audit of the company to the audit committee annually.
+The board of directors or the audit committee should ensure that the auditor submits the main features of the plan for the audit of the company to the audit committee annually.

-The board of directors should invite the auditor to meetings that deal with the annual accounts.
-At these meetings the auditor should report on any material changes in the company's accounting principles and key aspects of the audit, comment on any material estimated accounting figures and report all material matters on which there has been disagreement between the auditor and the executive management of the company.
+The board of directors or the audit committee should invite the auditor to meetings that deal with the annual accounts, and sustainability reporting.
+At thesethe meetings, the auditorchief executive officer should report on review any material changes in the company's accounting principles and key aspects policies, the assessment of the audit, comment on any material estimated accounting figures estimates, and report, where applicable, material matters related to the company's sustainability reporting.
+The auditor should comment on the chief executive officer's review, and account for key matters of the audit and all material matters on which there has been disagreement between the auditor and the executive management of the company.

-The board of directors should at least once a year review the company's internal control procedures with the auditor, including weaknesses identified by the auditor and proposals for improvement.
+The board of directors or the audit committee should at least once a year review with the company's auditor the systems for internal control procedures with the auditor, including weaknesses and risk management related to financial reporting and sustainability reporting, as well as any deficiencies identified by the auditor and proposals for improvementimprovements.

-The board of directors should establish guidelines in respect of the use of the auditor by the company's executive management for services other than the audit.
+The board of directors or the audit committee should establish guidelines in respect of the use of the auditor by the company's executive management for services other than the audit.